dublado/csabapalfi.github.io/_posts/2014-05-24-github-public-activity.md

 }
 ```

 Of course I don't want to keep opening my profile in incognito mode when github has an API and I have just read some [brilliant bash tips](http://robertmuth.blogspot.co.uk/2012/08/better-bash-scripting-in-15-minutes.html).
+Someone (I?) please make a Chrome Extension out of this or something.

 > If it ain't broke.
 Fix it anyway.
 You might learn something new.